List of informally named dinosaurs: Shake-N-Bake theropod

+Shansaraiki

+"Shansaraiki" (meaning "respected Saraiki peoples") is an informal genus of theropod that was probably an abelisaur.
+The holotype was found in the Shalghara locality of the Late Cretaceous Vitakri Formation of Pakistan and consists of GSP/ MSM-140-3 (symphysis), GSP/MSM-5-3 (mid-ramus with partial teeth bases) and GSP/MSM-57-3 (dorsal vertebrae), although they may belong to separate specimens as they were found apart from each other.
+The intended type species is "Shansaraiki insafi" and was first mentioned by Malkani (2022).

 Siamodracon

 "Siamodracon" is an extinct genus of invalid stegosaurid dinosaur known from a single dorsal vertebra found in Thailand's Phu Kradung Formation.
+The type species, "Siamodracon altispinax", was named by Ulansky in 2014.
 According to Galton and Carpenter (2016) it did not meet the requirements of the International Code of Zoological Nomenclature.
 "Siamodracon" was the first thyreophoran dinosaur discovered in South East Asia.

 Sidormimus

 "Sidormimus" is an informal genus of noasaurid discovered in the Elrhaz Formation in Niger.
-It was discovered in 2000 by Chris Sidor and it was immediately described by Lyon on the Project Exploration website, with a photograph of the holotype.
-During the same year, on the National Geographic website, the same photograph of the holotype was labelled "Dongosaurus".
-In 2005, Sidor himself confirmed that "Sidormimus" was the Elrhaz noasaurid.
-"Sidormimus" has been mentioned by Paul Sereno three times.
-"Sidormimus" is known from a partial post cranial skeleton.
-Its neck and ribs were exposed when the holotype was discovered.
+It was discovered in 2000 by Chris Sidor and it was immediately named as "Sidormimus" by Lyon on the Project Exploration website, with a photograph of the intended holotype.
+During the same year, on the National Geographic website, the same photograph of the specimen was labelled "Dogosaurus", and it was noted that the neck and ribs were exposed when the specimen was discovered.
+It has also been referred to as the "Gadoufaoua noasaurid" or the "unnamed Niger noasaurid", and Sidor himself confirmed via personal communication in 2005 that "Sidormimus" was the Elrhaz noasaurid.
+In a 2010 conference abstract, this articulated specimen was suggested to have possible fossorial (digging) adaptations, which led paleontologists including Paul Sereno to refer the specimen to as the "digging raptor".